Quakertown

 Since William Penn obtained the first land grant for the area of Quakertown in 1701, this workingman's settlement has thrived.
 Looking for charming countryside towns steeped in history to explore?
-Quakertown, Perkasie, and Sellersville are the perfect destinations for you!
+Quakertown is the perfect destination for you!

 HISTORY